researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

     * `modeling-minutes`: the running minutes for each automaton mining phase.
 - Optional:
     * `trace-directory`: the location of existing execution traces.
 Mandatory when running **beta_combine** variant of ComboDroid; and
     * `startup-script`: the location of a startup script to perform additional initialization of the app (e.g., logging in).

 Examples of configuration files can be found at the `/home/combodroid/artifact/Configs_alpha` directory.
-We'll further provide detailed instructions in our public Github repo.
+The easiest way to setup a configuration file is modifying from an existing one.
 In our pre-built VM image, many properties in the example configuration files need no modification when running other apps.
 Suppose we want to run beta variant (semi-automatically) of ComboDroid on an app (package name `A.B.C`), whose APK file is stored at `/home/combodroid/aut.apk`, for 60 minutes with a 10-minute time limit of automaton mining phase of each iteration.
-We only need to copy an example configuration file, and change the following proerties to:
+(We'll further provide detailed instructions in our public Github repo.)

+Suppose tht we copied an example configuration file.
+To test an app `aut.jar` with package `A.B.C`, change the properties:

 * `subject-dir=/home/combodroid`;
 * `apk-name=aut.jar`;
 * `ComboDroid-type=beta`;